avaframe/AvaFrame/docs/DFAnumerics.rst

 For practical reasons, a 2D rectilinear mesh (grid) is used.
-Indeed the topographic input information is read from 2D raster files (with :math:`N_{y}` and :math:`N_{x}` rows and columns) which corresponds exactly to a
+Indeed the topographic input information is read from 2D raster files (with :math:`N_{y}` and :math:`N_{x}` rows and columns) which correspond exactly to a
 2D rectilinear mesh.
 Moreover, as we will see in the following sections, 2D rectilinear meshes are very convenient for interpolations as well as for particle tracking.
 The 2D rectilinear mesh is composed of :math:`N_{y}` and :math:`N_{x}` rows and columns of square cells (of side length :math:`csz`) and :math:`N_{y}+1` and :math:`N_{x}+1` rows and columns of vertices as described in :numref:`rasterGrid`.
 Each cell has a center and four vertices.
 The data read from the raster file is assigned to the cell centers.
+Note that although this is a 2D mesh, as we use a terrain-following coordinate system to perform our computations, this 2D mesh is oriented in 3D space and hence the projected side length corresponds to :math:`csz`, whereas the actual side length and hence also the :ref:`DFAnumerics:cell area`, depend on the local slope, expressed by the :ref:`DFAnumerics:Cell normals`.

 .. _rasterGrid: